SaretMagnoslove/Udacity-Google_TensorFlow_Course/README.md

 # Udacity-Google_TensorFlow_Course

-Data and Notebooks from TesorFlow course by Udacity and Google
+Assignments Notebooks from TesorFlow course by Udacity and Google